 #2 Cage liners

 These cage liners are small carpets that look like sand or grass.
 There are two textures of them that are soft and a little rough.
 Cage liners are also environment friendly, that allows you to wash and recycle them several times.
+That’s why it is considered as the best bedding for bearded dragons.

 The attractions point of this material is that it allows your bearded dragon to build this own burrows and tunnels.
 You should make a clay substrate and water mix and mold it into any shape.
 Then your beardie can build tunnels by themselves.
 It will be dry and become hardens so your pet won’t be able to eat it.